neuroforgede/RESTful-stream.ts/README.md

 };
 ```

-We now only have to define the parse function for each Entity type, and can then use it:
+This allows us to define the parse function for each Entity type, and can then use it:

 ```typescript
 function parse1(page: PageType): Promise<Type1> {